redpanda-data-blog/2022-datadog-monitoring-redpanda/README.md

-# Using Datadog to Monitor Redpanda
+# Using Datadog to monitor Redpanda

 Use this demo to learn how to monitor Redpanda with DataDog.